EspiraMarvin/golang/interfaces/README.md

 #### Implementing with values vs. pointers

+- method set of value is all methods with value receivers
+- method set of pointer is all methods regardles of receiver type

 #### Interfaces best practices
 - use many small interfaces versus large monolithic ones
   - single method interfaces are some of the most powerful and flexible